Skip to main content

 Each year, the department offers a handful of graduate research and graduate teaching mentorships, contingent upon Graduate School funding and applications from sponsoring faculty members.
 These mentorships allow interested MA and MFA students to work closely on a research project with a faculty member or to team-teach with a faculty member an undergraduate course in literature, rhetoric, or creative writing while receiving training in course design, pedagogy, and assessment.
 Interested students should contact the graduate program manager for details about specific mentorships and their application deadlines.

-Teaching Mentorship, 12 hours per week
+Research Mentorship, 10 hours per week